iodapson/axum_workspace/docs/from-scratch.md

 ]
 ```

-3. Create the first member crate named as `axum_postgres_docker`.
+3. Create the first member crate inside `axum_workspace` named as `axum_postgres_docker`:

 ```
 cargo new --bin axum_postgres_docker
 ```

+Also change your current directory in your terminal to `axum_postgres_docker` using command `cd axum_postgres_docker`

-4. Create a migrations directory inside `axum_postgres_docker` and add its initial boilerplate file (SQL code for your code logic) if available.
+4. Create a migrations directory inside `axum_postgres_docker`, and add its initial boilerplate file (SQL code for your code logic) if available.

-5. Create a '.env' file inside member crate `axum_workspace`'s root directory.
+5. Create a '.env' file inside member crate `axum_postgres_docker`'s root directory.

 6. Create your database credentials inside `.env`.
 You can use the following as a starter template: